Tom Havelock

-Tom Havelock is a British singer-songwriter and lead singer of the band PREP.
+Tom Havelock is a British singer-songwriter and lead singer of the band Prep.
 He is also sometimes known by his stage name Tom Cane.

 Music career

 Early beginnings

 Havelock was an academic and music scholar at Eton before becoming a student at the University of Oxford when he decide to join in a band with his three close childhood friends back in 1997 to play a few college gigs.
 Along with Henry Morton Jack, Marcus Efstratiou and Rupert Harrison, they initially performed under the name The Full Monty.
 Their sound was comparable to the likes of Crosby, Stills, Nash & Young – breezy West Coast harmonies and lightweight sunshine psychedelia.
 An early demo caught the imagination of local label Shifty Disco (themselves still in their first year infancy).
 In the November of that year a single "Welcome" was released.
 This was followed by a national tour with labelmates Beaker and Dustball.
 The band started to gel into a serious unit, but things were moving on already.
 They parted company with Rupert and recruited a new member, Owen O'Rorke.
-Their name changed to Hester Thrale and they started to move away from their early sounds, using more keyboards and more experimental guitar sounds, inspired by the likes of Radiohead, Pink Floyd and The Beatles (circa The White Album-period).
+Their name changed to Hester Thrale and they started to move away from their early sounds, using more keyboards and more experimental guitar sounds, inspired by the likes of Radiohead, Pink Floyd and The Beatles (circa their 1968 album-period).
 All four members are accomplished musicians and switch between guitar, keyboard and bass.
 Tom was the group's primary vocalist.